Persistent pain

-The majority of tissue injuries heal within the first 3 months after initial injury or episode.
-In some cases, the pain continues even after the tissues have healed.
-This is a frustrating experience faced by millions of Americans.
-We now know that persistent pain changes the brain and the nerves become more sensitized and “fire” or are activated more easily making even simple activities difficult.
-People with persistent pain often end up seeing a number of different healthcare practitioners in search of a solution and might even end up getting several surgeries to try to solve the issue-this leads to discouragement and even depression and anxiety if the patient begins to believe no one can help.
+Most tissue injuries heal within three months after the initial injury or episode.
+In some cases, the pain continues, even after the tissues have healed.
+We now know that persistent pain changes the brain and the injured nerves, which become more sensitized and are activated more easily.
+This can make even simple activities difficult.
+People with persistent pain often end up seeing a number of different healthcare practitioners in search of a solution.
+If these measures don’t lead to relief, chronic pain patients may become discouraged or experience depression and anxiety.

-To manage and eventually relieve this persistent pain we utilize Therapeutic Neuroscience Education (TNE) along with our traditional physical approach-strength, joint mobility, alignment, healthy movement training etc. The latest research supports the use of pain education in combination with exercise and safe movements to treat persistent pain so physical therapists are well equipped to treat this population.
-We incorporate things such as breath work, sleep hygiene, stress management, individualized exercise prescription and when appropriate referrals to complimentary treatment approaches such as counseling, acupuncture and nutritionists.
+To manage and eventually relieve this persistent pain, we use Therapeutic Neuroscience Education (TNE) along with our traditional physical approach, which focuses on building strength, increasing joint mobility, adjusting alignment, and learning healthy movements.
+Recent research supports the use of pain education in combination with exercise and safe movements to treat persistent pain, so physical therapists are well-equipped to treat this population.
+We incorporate breath work, sleep hygiene, stress management, individualized exercise prescription, and, when appropriate, referrals to complementary treatment approaches, such as counseling, acupuncture, and nutritional therapy.

 Fibromyalgia